 I didn't know about art as a child; culture and religion but no art.
 Art needs to be bought therefore we need wealth.
 Wealth didn't really exist in Newfoundland then, we were too poor.

-From Art as Expression: Creativity and Madness, An Interview With Gerald Squires.
-Newfoundland Life Style vol.7, no.4, 1987, p.18.
+From “Art as Expression: Creativity and Madness, An Interview With Gerald Squires,” Newfoundland Life Style vol.7, no.4, 1987, p.18.

-His work can be found in private and public collections including that of the Art Gallery of Newfoundland and Labrador, the National Gallery of Canada, the Canadian Catholic Conference of Bishops, York University, and the Montreal Museum of Fine Arts.
-Many of his paintings and sculptures are reproduced in a 1995 Breakwater Books publication entitled Gerald Squires: Newfoundland Artist.
+His work can be found in many private and public collections, including those of The Rooms Provincial Art Gallery's Permanent Collection, the National Gallery of Canada, the Canadian Catholic Conference of Bishops, York University, and the Montreal Museum of Fine Arts.
+Several of his works have been deemed 'national treasures' and collected through the Certified Canadian Cultural Properties Act.